How to Take Equity Out of Your Home

 Compare closing costs

-You can now figure out how much you will have to pay in interest charges and loan repayment, but lenders typically include additional costs for servicing the loan that can range from 2% to 5% of the entire loan amount.
-These vary by lender but can include:
+You can now figure out how much you will have to pay in interest charges and loan repayment, but lenders typically include additional costs for originating the loan that can range from 2% to 5% of the entire loan amount.
+These fees vary by lender but can include:

 - Application fee